clsFormDefID Step

 - Define a variable or a global to store the result.

-- The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+- The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

-- Save the process definition, create a new instance, and then execute it.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the process step to view its properties.
-The “clsFormDefID” step should fetch the form definition GUID information and store it in the variable/global as configured.
+The “clsFormDefID” step should fetch the form definition GUID and store it in the variable/global as configured.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.